Ask the International Trade Centre: The Standards Map analyzes over 260 sustainability standards for in-depth comparisons.

 OEKO-TEX® MADE IN GREEN is a traceable product label for textiles that have been tested for harmful substances plus manufactured with environmentally friendly and socially responsible production processes.

-Label owners can download MADE IN GREEN hangtags from myOEKO-TEX® - customized with the unique product ID and Institute.
+Label owners can download MADE IN GREEN hangtags from myOEKO-TEX® - customized with the unique product ID and institute - and available in several languages.

-OEKO-TEX® MADE IN GREEN and STANDARD 100 are trusted certifications in Amazon’s Climate Pledge Friendly program.
+OEKO-TEX® MADE IN GREEN and STANDARD 100 are trusted certifications for the Climate Pledge Friendly program on Amazon.

-To earn a Climate Pledge Friendly badge for products sold on Amazon:
+To earn the Climate Pledge Friendly label for products sold on Amazon:

 - or download your data from OEKO-TEX® CertLink (Texbase)